 - promoting healthy living and working conditions

-You may also carry our vaccinations, such as the flu jab, and take blood samples.
+You may also carry out certain clinical tasks such as statutory medical examinations, vaccinations such as flu jabs, and taking blood samples.

 Where will I work?